iluvjava/Fucking_LeetCode_ShitLikeThat/HackerRank/readme.md

 ## Stack and Queue Related

 * The Stack data strcuture is widely use for:
   * Reversing the order of element.
   * Verifying the balance of rackets.
   * Parsing expression tree.
   * Reading the traversal of tree nodes.

 * The stack data structure have weird usage for:
-  * Identifying the nearest element that are immediate smaller/larger for the element at that array.
+  * Identifying the nearest element that are immediate smaller/larger on the left/right for the element in that array.
     * See more at : `.\problems\Largest Rectangle`
     * `.\problems\Min Max Riddle`
+    * This is an extremely new idea for me.

 ## Dynamic Programming Related